Garth619/wines-by-jennifer/wp-content/plugins/simple-history/readme.txt

 * **Menu edits**
 * **Option screens**<br>
 view details about changes made in the differnt settings sections of WordPress.
 Things like changes to the site title and the permalink structure will be logged.
+* **Privacy page**<br>
+when a privacy page is created or set to a new page.
+* **Data Export**<br>
+see when a privacy data export request is added and when this request is approved by the user, downloaded by an admin, or emailed to the user.
+* **User Data Erasure Requests**<br>
+see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.

 #### Support for third party plugins

 By default Simple History comes with built in support for the following plugins:

+**Jetpack**<br>
+The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the creators of WordPress) that lets you supercharge your website by adding a lot of extra functions.
+In Simple History you will see what Jetpack modules that are activated and deactivated.
+(The creator of Simple History recommends this plugin and its [brute force attack protection](https://jetpack.com/features/security/brute-force-attack-protection/) functions btw.
+It's a really good way to block unwanted login attempts from malicious botnets and distributed attacks.

+**Advanced Custom Fields (ACF)**<br>
+[ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
+Simple History will log changes made to the field groups and the fields inside field groups.
+Your will see when both field groups and fields are created and modified.

 **User Switching**<br>
 The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.